WallarooLabs/wally/book/python/word-count.md

 ### Next Steps

-To learn how to make your application resilient and able to work across multiple workers, please continue to [Interworker Serialization and Resilience](interworker-serialization-and-resilience.md).
+To learn how to make your application resilient and able to work across multiple workers, please continue to [Inter-worker Serialization and Resilience](interworker-serialization-and-resilience.md).

 For further reading, please refer to the [Wallaroo Python API Classes](api.md).